zenoss/zenoss-agent-kubernetes/README.markdown

 ### Namespace

-The agent will send a namespace model to Zenoss each time receives namespace information from the Kubernetes API.
+The agent will send a namespace model to Zenoss each time it receives namespace information from the Kubernetes API.
 Specifically this is the `/api/v1/watch/namespaces` API endpoint.
 The agent will receive information about all namespaces when it starts, and again for each namespace anytime the